Bulgarian Orthodox Church: Second restoration of the Bulgarian Patriarchate

-From that time until the dissolution of the Soviet Union and the end of Communist rule in 1989, the Bulgarian Orthodox Church and the Bulgarian Communist Party and State Security coexisted in a closely symbiotic partnership, in which each supported the other.
-11 (out of 15) members of Bulgarian Orthodox Church's Holy Synod worked for communist State Security.
-The party supported the elevation of the exarchate to the rank of patriarchate in May 1953.
-The 1970 commemoration served to recall that the exarchate (which retained its jurisdictional borders until after World War I) included Macedonia and Thrace in addition to present-day Bulgaria.
-In 2013, the Bulgarian Orthodox Church was nominated for the Nobel Peace Prize by a Bulgarian deputy, due to its involvement in the rescue of Jews during World War II.
+From the late 1940s until the end of Communist rule in 1989, the Bulgarian Orthodox Church and the Bulgarian Communist Party, along with State Security, maintained a closely interdependent relationship.
+Eleven of the fifteen members of the Holy Synod were later revealed to have cooperated with State Security.
+The state also supported the elevation of the exarchate to the rank of patriarchate in May 1953.
+A 1970 commemoration highlighted the historical jurisdiction of the exarchate, which had included Macedonia and Thrace in addition to present-day Bulgaria prior to World War I.

+In 2013, the Bulgarian Orthodox Church was nominated for the Nobel Peace Prize by a Bulgarian Member of Parliament due to its role in the rescue of Jews during World War II.
 It was the first religious institution to receive such a nomination.

-Along with the wider Orthodox Church, the Bulgarian Orthodox Church originally did not recognize the autocephaly of the Macedonian Orthodox Church, since the latter's unilateral declaration of autocephaly in 1967.
-However, after the Ecumenical Patriarchate and Serbian Orthodox Church restored communion with the Macedonian Church in May 2022, the Bulgarian Church followed suit on 22 June 2022.
+Along with the wider Orthodox Church, the Bulgarian Orthodox Church did not initially recognize the autocephaly of the Macedonian Orthodox Church, following its unilateral declaration in 1967.
+However, after the Ecumenical Patriarchate and Serbian Orthodox Church restored communion with the Macedonian Church in May 2022, the Bulgarian Church followed on 22 June 2022.

+Patriarch Neophyte died at a hospital in Sofia on 13 March 2024, at the age of 78, following a lung illness that had lasted for several months.
+On 30 June 2024, at the Patriarchal Electoral Church–People's Council in Sofia, Metropolitan Daniil was elected Patriarch of Bulgaria and Metropolitan of Sofia.